Tastes of Home Scholarship

 The Capstone Editing Research Scholarship for Honours Students

-The Capstone Editing Research Scholarship for Honours Students provides up to A$3,000 (tax free) to one student per year to assist with covering the costs associated with the research for their thesis.
+$3,000 for one Honours student per year to assist with covering the costs associated with the research for their thesis.

 The Capstone Editing Scholarship for Indigenous High School Students